You can make these unique Gold Shamrock Leather Earrings, too, using your Cricut cutting machine and some faux leather!

 Gold Shamrock Leather Earrings Steps

 That’s it!
 These Gold Shamrock Leather Earrings took less than 10 minutes to make, not including designing them.
 I think they’d make a nice subtle but festive accessory for St. Patrick’s Day or really any day you need a little extra luck!
 The fact that they are lightweight just adds to the appeal.
-Larger (ish) earrings can be fun, but not if they’re so heavy the drag your earlobes down.
-They measure only 1¼ inches long from the earlobe, so they’re not that big, though.
+Larger (ish) earrings can be fun, but not if they’re so heavy they drag your earlobes down.
+These earrings measure only 1¼ inches long from the earlobe, so they’re not that big, though.
 You could easily resize these to be much bigger if that’s your style, too.
 So what do you think?
 Would you sport these lucky leather earrings?